xxyyffyeah/REVOLVE/README.md

 [#pypi-package]: https://pypi.org/project/textgrad/
 [#conda-forge-package]: https://anaconda.org/conda-forge/textgrad
 <!--- BADGES: END --->

-## REVOLVE: Optimizing AI Systems by Tracking Response Evolution in Textual Optimization for More Stable and Effective Progress

 ## About
 - This is the code for paper [REVOLVE: Optimizing AI Systems by Tracking Response Evolution in Textual Optimization for More Stable and Effective Progress](https://arxiv.org/pdf/123456.pdf).